 Inspect, Fix, & Service

 Now’s the time to inspect, seal, and address any potential issues.
-Before storing, thoroughly inspect the interior and exterior of the rig, paying attention especially to the plumbing under the sinks and seals around the sink, toilet, and shower.
+Before storing, thoroughly inspect the interior and exterior of the rig.
+Examine the plumbing under the sinks and seals around the sink, toilet, and shower.

 Check the roof for any scuffs, cracks, bad seals or leaks.
 Pay special attention around the air conditioners, vents, antennas, or dishes.
-Check and reseal the underbelly of the RV to prevent leaks and rodent intrusion.
+Block any potential mouse entry points along the underbelly and sides of the RV.

 After you’re done cleaning, inspecting, and fixing– it’s time to winterize.
-Remember, after your unit is winterized you CANNOT use any water.
+Remember, after your unit is winterized you CANNOT run the water.
 It’s important to do any cleaning before this process!

 Winterize

-Winterizing, your RV means to prepare it for the cold winter weather.
-The exterior and interior components must take on harsh winter conditions and, depending where you are, could also entail long periods of freezing temperatures and heavy snowfall.
-Just like an ice cube, the plumbing, if not protected, could freeze, expand, and even crack and break lines!
+Winterizing your RV means to prepare it for the cold winter weather.
+The exterior and interior components must take on harsh winter conditions and, depending on your location, could also entail long periods of freezing temperatures and heavy snowfall.
+Just like an ice cube, the plumbing, if not protected, could freeze, expand, and even crack– breaking lines.
 It’s extremely important that if your rig is in these types of temperatures, it gets winterized

 First things first, always read your RV owner’s manual for unit-specific winterizing and preparation guidelines for plumbing, engine, generator, battery, and other appliances.
-Most manuals may instruct similar to the winterization process below for the plumbing, however systems, features, and methods may be different.
+Most manuals may instruct similar steps to the winterization process (below) for plumbing.
+However systems, features, and methods may be different depending on your camper make and model.

 • Start by draining and flushing the black and gray water holding tanks.
 (Start with black then gray.)
 Do so while you’re at the last campground of the season or locate a campground or gas station near you with an RV dump station.
 Flush and drain them thoroughly.
 It’s very important to not leave any waste water sitting in the tanks over the winter.